 Lincoln County business owners, and anyone thinking of starting a business here, can always schedule a free, confidential, one-on-one business advising appointment with one of the SBDC’s advisors any time.
 Learn more and schedule your appointment any time, here.

-Administration, North Center, Small Business Development Center (SBDC)
+Administration, College Marketing, Foundation, North Center, Small Business Development Center (SBDC)